qwtel/idb-key-to-string/README.md

 # IDB Key to String
 A simple string serialization for IndexedDB-like keys.

-Many key-value stores only allow string keys, but in JavaScript we'd like to use (composed) IndexedDB-like keys.
+Many key-value stores only support string-based keys, but in JavaScript we'd like to use (composed) IndexedDB-like keys.
-A format is needed to convert between the two.

 The goal of this format is human readability, minimal tagging, and leaving regular strings unmodified, so that the most common case carries no extra weight.